minghinmatthewlam/10x/docs/architecture.md

 ## Data model

 - `DayEntry` — one per `dayKey`, contains 1-3 `DailyFocus`.
-- `DailyFocus` — focus title, completion state, optional carryover metadata.
+- `DailyFocus` — focus title, completion state, optional carryover metadata, optional tag.

 ## Streak rules

 - A day counts if it has an entry and at least one completed focus.
 - If today exists with 0 completed focuses, streak displays yesterday’s streak (pending).
 - Missing a day entry breaks streak.

+## Weekly insights

+- Weekly summary is computed from the last 7 `dayKey`s, aggregating focus completion by tag.

 ## Carryover